 To be eligible to receive tuition assistance candidates must qualify based on family earnings and assets.
 The school's Tuition Assistance Committee renders all tuition assistance decisions and annually awards aid based on a family’s demonstrated need and available funds.

 Tuition assistance applications for the 2020-21 school year are due by January 10, 2020.
 We ask families to apply for tuition assistance only after they have considered all of their available resources and determined the full cost of tuition is beyond their means.

 Waynflete is fortunate to have many outstanding applicants for Admission.
-While the tuition assistance budget is significant the school is unable to award tuition assistance to all applicants who meet our admission criteria and qualify for assistance.
+While the tuition assistance budget is significant, the school is unable to award tuition assistance to all applicants who meet our admission criteria and qualify for assistance.
 When considering requests for tuition assistance the school may therefore decide to offer admission only to those students to whom we also can offer assistance.
-For Lower School families, awards in the range of 50 percent tuition assistance may be available to qualifying families.
-Contact the Admission Office for more information.
+Please contact the Admission Office for needed clarification or with any questions.

 Waynflete tuition assistance awards are need-based grants which are applied towards tuition.
-There is no expectation for a family to repay a tuition assistance grant.
-Families can expect to be notified of their tuition assistance decision within ten days of receiving their letter of admission to the school.
+Repayment is unnecessary.
+Families can expect to be notified of their tuition assistance decision at the time of admission or shortly thereafter.
 Under no circumstances would a family be required to make an enrollment decision prior to notification from the Tuition Assistance Committee.

-We encourage families to closely review our Tuition Assistance Policies and Procedures and responses to Frequently Asked Questions, both available on this website.
+We encourage current and prospective families to closely review our Tuition Assistance Policies and Procedures and responses to Frequently Asked Questions, both available on this website.

 Any questions related to tuition assistance may be directed to Ed Knoll, Associate Dean of Admission and Tuition Assistance, at 207.774.5721, ext.
 1396 or firstname.lastname@example.org.